BP sticks with Russian business, CEO Looney says - NewsBreak

 BP sticks with Russian business, CEO Looney says

-BP is the largest foreign investor in Russia with a 19.75% stake in the country’s national oil company Rosneft.
+BP is the largest foreign investor in Russia with a 19.75% stake in the country's national oil company Rosneft (ROSN.MM).
 It also holds stake in several other oil and gas projects in the country.

 "Quite frankly, there is no impact on our ongoing operations in Russia and we are sticking to the business," Looney said at a conference in Cairo.